Al-Asfar Lake

-Al-Asfar Lake (Arabic: بحيرة الأصفر), also known as Asfar, Alasfar and Yellow Lake.
-Al-Asfar is located to the East of Umran city, in Al-Hasa, Eastern Saudi Arabia.
-The lake is surrounded by sand dunes and somewhat difficult to reach.
-Al-Asfar lake is one of the important wetland shallow lake in the region.
-The lake is a historic landmark of Al-Hasa, and was mentioned by some historians of the Abbasid and Islamic Golden Era such as Al-Hamawi, Al-Qalqashandi and Al-Zamakhshari.
-In the present time, The primary source of lake water is agricultural drainage water, which made some to refer to it as man-made. in 2019, Yellow Lake was declared national nature reserve.
+Al-Asfar Lake (Arabic: بحيرة الأصفر, Buḥayrat al-Aṣfar, meaning "Yellow Lake") is a lake located east of Umran City in the Al-Ahsa Governorate in Eastern Saudi Arabia.
+It covers an area of approximately 20.8 square kilometers (20,800,000 m²).

+The lake is surrounded by sand dunes and is somewhat difficult to reach.
+Al-Asfar Lake is one of the most important wetland shallow lakes in the region.
+The lake is a historic landmark of Al-Hasa, and was mentioned by some historians of the Abbasid and Islamic Golden Era, such as Al-Hamawi, Al-Qalqashandi, and Al-Zamakhshari.
+At present, the primary source of the lake's water is agricultural drainage water, which leads some people to refer to it as semi man-made.
+In 2019, Al-Asfar Lake was declared a national nature reserve.